Swedish invasion of Poland (1701–1706): Background

-The Swedish Invasion
+Invasion

 After forcing a peace treaty with Denmark and annihilating the Russian army at Narva, Charles XII's plan was to beat the Saxon army; a necessity for the Swedish army to march for Pskov and Moscow and strike the final blow against Russia.
 The two forces collided on the ninth of July (Swedish calendar) of 1701 near the Swedish city of Riga.
 The Saxons had entrenched themselves with heavy artillery support south of the river Düna, but when the Swedes attacked their casualties were limited to 100 men dead, due to the poor accuracy of the enemy artillery and the water that negated explosive shells.
 The Saxon lines collapsed as soon as the Swedish army landed on the river bank, and up to 2,000 of Augustus' soldiers were killed.
 However, the Saxon army and their Russian reinforcements managed to retreat and maintain a sizeable force near the Swedish border.
 Charles XII was now forced to choose between marching into Poland and be attacked from behind by the Russians or the other way around.
 He chose the former, and thus the invasion of Poland had begun.

-After crushing his enemies once more in the battle of Klissow, Charles XII considered a quick strike into Saxony to destroy the center of Augustus' government (Poland–Lithuania and Saxony were in a personal union at this time, and the entire Polish government was located in Saxony).
+After crushing his enemies once more in the battle of Kliszów, Charles XII considered a quick strike into Saxony to destroy the center of Augustus' government (Poland–Lithuania and Saxony were in a personal union at this time, and the Polish government was located in Saxony).
 However, he rejected this idea, partly because the naval powers of Europe had claimed that such an operation into the Holy Roman Empire would benefit the French king Louis XIV, who was at war with Leopold I in the War of the Spanish Succession.
 Another important factor to why the campaign was abandoned was Charles XII's intention to create a public opposition against Augustus in Poland, which would be difficult if the people were victims of a Swedish invasion.
 Because of this, Charles XII's upcoming campaigns would be aimed at destroying the Polish military in the field while avoiding sieges or skirmishes.
 Only by crushing the Polish-Lithuanian army, Charles XII thought he would be able to turn the Polish people against Augustus.

-The king let his troops rest near Krakow, where he broke his thigh bone in a riding accident (a wound that would affect him for the rest of his life).
+The king let his troops rest near Kraków, where he broke his thigh bone in a riding accident (a wound that would affect him for the rest of his life).
 Meanwhile, Augustus had tried to gather his supporters to create a confederation and use military force to keep Greater Poland down, after which he tried to strengthen diplomatic ties with Frederick I of Prussia.
 However, his plans were ruined when Charles XII routed the Polish army at Pułtusk and took the city of Toruń after a quick siege.